Pradeep-Deep14/Library-Management-Project/README.md

 ON B.MANAGER_ID=E1.EMP_ID
 ```

-**Task 11.Create a Table of Books with Rental Price Above a Certain Threshold**:
+**Task 11: Create a Table of Books with Rental Price Above a Certain Threshold**:
 ```sql
 CREATE TABLE BOOKS_PRICE AS
 SELECT * FROM BOOKS